 - The Alternate Hreflang Module automatically adds hreflang tags to all or your website pages.
 Search engines reference the alternative hreflang tag to serve the correct language or regional URL in the search results.
-This is very important for multilingual websites.
+This is especially important for multilingual websites.

 4. Communicate directly with search engines

 Search engines want to help you help them crawl and index your website.
 In order to do this, they provide tools and reports to help you communicate with them and better understand what’s going on with your website.
 The marketers who do this well will receive better search results and get a lot of traffic.

 - The XML Sitemap module creates an XML sitemap of your content that you can submit to the search engines.
 An XML sitemap is a specially formatted summary of each piece of content on your website.
 The module creates a properly formatted XML sitemap that can be submitted to Google, other search engines and other sites.
 Having an XML sitemap helps your SEO by giving Google a list of all your pages that you wish them to crawl.
 While Google can crawl your site without an XML sitemap, the larger and more complex your site becomes, the higher the chance that their crawler will get confused and miss pages or even whole sections of the site.

 - Cron is a system that maintains and cleans up your Drupal site.
 It does things like check for updates, index content, and rebuild XML sitemaps.
 Now your XML sitemap will stay up to date with all the new content that you add to your website.